 An FPGA target contains a limited number of resources.
 If a bitfile requires more resources than the FPGA target has available, the compilation of the bitfile fails.
-LabVIEW reports the estimated and actual number of resources used by a bitfile to help you determine changes you need to make to the code.
+Use the estimated and actual number of resources a bitfile uses to determine changes you need to make to code.

-Compilation can take a long time, so you can monitor the process and cancel a compilation if you encounter severe errors, instead of waiting for the entire process to finish.
+Compilation can take a long time, during which you can monitor the process and cancel a compilation if you encounter severe errors.
+You do not have to wait for the entire process to finish.

-Complete the following steps to monitor the compilation of a bitfile.
+After you begin the process of building a bitfile, complete the following steps to monitor the compilation of the bitfile:

-Double-click a bitfile row listed in the Compile Queue tab to monitor the status of your bitfile during compilation.
+Double-click a bitfile row in the Build Queue tab to monitor the status of your bitfile during compilation.

-After the synthesizing stage of compilation, click each resource listed under Estimated Resource Usage to view the estimated FPGA resources that your bitfile requires.
-If LabVIEW estimates that your bitfile needs more resources than the FPGA target contains, you can cancel the compilation and revise your code.
-If you cancel a compilation, you must begin a new compilation to compile your updated code.
+After the synthesizing stage of compilation, click each resource listed under Estimated resource usage to view the estimated FPGA resources that your bitfile requires.
+If your bitfile is estimated to need more resources than the FPGA target contains, cancel the compilation and revise your code.
+After you cancel a compilation, you must begin a new compilation to compile your updated code.

-Click the resources listed under Actual Resource Usage after the compilation finishes to see the total number of each resource used on the FPGA target.
+Click the resources listed under Actual resource usage to see the total number of each resource used on the FPGA target.
 If your compilation fails, you can use the resource usage information to investigate errors or determine changes you need to make in your code.
-For example, if your bitfile uses all LUTs from the FPGA, but few block RAMs, you may need to change the way implement memory or FIFOs in your code.
+For example, if your bitfile uses all LUTs from the FPGA, but few block RAMs, you may need to change the way you implement memory or FIFOs in your code.

 After the compilation is complete, proceed with one of the following tasks: